Android-for-Python/Android-for-Python-Users/README.md

 HeRo002 tells us what to [expect](https://github.com/kivy/buildozer/issues/1290).

-### How to create a Release Bundle (.aab)
+## How to create a Release Bundle (.aab)

-The store will soon require that apps are submitted as an [app bundle](https://developer.android.com/guide/app-bundle).
+The store requires that apps are submitted as an [app bundle](https://developer.android.com/guide/app-bundle).

 Buildozer does not currently build .aab files.
+There is [work in progress](https://github.com/misl6/python-for-android/tree/feat/aab-support) to implement this feature in p4a.
+This is **work in progress**, if you try to use it expect surprises and be able to support yourself.

 The following is a summary of a workaround posted on [Google Groups.](https://groups.google.com/g/kivy-users/c/LmoegwYuEEk/m/II-wuO-nAgAJ) This workaround only applies to single architecture bundles, there is no workaround for multi architecture bundles.
 [Because architecture specific Kivy app code is in the apk in `assets/private.mp3`, but in .aab `assets` are architecture independent.
 A resolution would require renaming private.mp3 for each archicture, and the app picking the right one for the device.]

 Basically the workaround specifies part of `project/.buildozer` as an Android Studio project, and lets Android Studio do the work (virtual machine users, also read the two extra items below):